 679 Farmington Avenue, West Hartford, CT 06119

 We welcome concert organist David Hurd to celebrate the 25th anniversary of the mighty St. John’s pipe organ on Saturday, September 25 at 3:00pm.
-Mr. Hurd is organist and choirmaster at the Church of St. Mary the Virgin, New York, and well-known composer of many settings in The Hymnal 1982.
+Dr. Hurd is widely recognized as one of the foremost concert organists and church musicians in the country, with a long list of awards, prizes, honors and achievements to his credit.
+He is a noted improviser and composer.
+He is organist and choirmaster at the Church of St. Mary the Virgin, New York, and has composed many settings in The Hymnal 1982.

 This concert is free admission, no tickets required.
 Suggested donation: $20 Checks payable to Music at the Red Door.